Crashprn/CS_5060/Midterm/README.md

 ### How does this compare with simple early stopping problem?

-This iteration of the early stopping problem comes even closer to the simple early stoppig problem because the base rejection % is much lower than the part A. This then proves the conclusion from part A because the success % is roughly 20% lower than the simple early stopping success rate.
+This iteration of the early stopping problem comes even closer to the simple early stoppig problem because the base rejection % is much lower than part A. This then proves the conclusion from part A because the success % is roughly 20% lower than the simple early stopping success rate.
 This means that the addition of a buffer does nothing to the optimal stopping policy.